 - Review your selection, and click Yes to confirm.

-For more information on the options available in this modal, see Assign Nodes to Packages in the Home page of the User Guide.
+For more information, refer to Assign nodes to packages in the Packages page of the User Guide.

-To delete existing users from your account, simply click the red trash button next to their name.
-Checkr will issue a confirmation and then delete the user from your account.
+To delete existing users from your account, click the red trash icon next to their name.
+Checkr issues a confirmation and then deletes the user from your account.

 Unlock user accounts

-Users with too many failed login attempts will be locked out of their account.
-Click Unlock User from the pulldown menu at the right of their name to send users a password reset email.
+Users with too many failed login attempts will be locked out of their accounts.
+To send a user a password-reset email, click Unlock User from the menu next to their name.

-Use the Checkr Dashboard to view and update your SSO settings.
-Log into your account as a user with the Checkr admin role.
-Then, go to Account Settings > Single Sign On.
+Use the Checkr Dashboard to find and update your SSO settings.
+Log in to your account as a user with the Checkr admin role.
+Then, go to Account settings > Single Sign On.

-Copy your Checkr info into your IdP SAML config
+Copy your Checkr information into your IdP SAML config

 - Strategy: SAML

-- Single Sign On URL: Copy into the ACS URL field in your IdP’s SAML config.
+- Single Sign On URL: Paste in the ACS URL field in your IdP’s SAML config.

-- Audience: Copy into the SP Entity ID field in your IdP’s SAML config.
+- Audience: Paste in the SP Entity ID field in your IdP’s SAML config.